 DWI on Your Criminal Record: Is It Permanent in NY?

-In New York, a DWI conviction is treated as a criminal offense and recorded on an individual’s criminal record permanently.
+In New York, a DWI conviction is treated as a criminal offense and is recorded on an individual’s criminal record permanently.

 In limited circumstances, certain DWI convictions may qualify for sealing under New York’s Criminal Procedure Law § 160.59.
 This provision applies only to those who meet specific criteria, including a 10-year waiting period without subsequent convictions.
-However, sealing does not erase the record entirely and access may still be granted to certain entities, such as law enforcement.
+However, sealing does not erase the record entirely, and access may still be granted to certain entities, such as law enforcement.

 Unlike in some states, New York does not offer full expungement for DWI convictions.
 Once recorded, the conviction remains part of an individual’s criminal history indefinitely.
 A permanent criminal record can have serious implications, including barriers to employment, housing, and other opportunities.